-Hanging drop technique: The hanging drop technique for 3D spheroid production was firstly introduced by Johannes Holtfreter in 1944 for cultivating embryonic stem cells.
-Such technique later became the foundation of scaffold-free 3D culture models capable of multicellular spheroid generation.
+Hanging drop technique: The hanging drop technique for 3D spheroid production was introduced by Johannes Holtfreter in 1944 for cultivating embryonic stem cells.
+The technique later became the foundation of scaffold-free 3D culture models capable of multicellular spheroid generation.
 Resulting spheroids could be generated with consistent size and shape controlled by adjusting the density of cell seeding.
-A few 50 cell to up to 15000 cell density could be varied to obtain the desirable size of spheroids[42].
-In the very beginning, hanging drop technique was carried out in the petri dish lid, by dropping a small volume of cell suspension (15-30 μL) with certain cell density onto the lid.
+As few as 50 cells up to 15000 cells could be varied to obtain the desirable size of spheroids[42].
+In the very beginning, the hanging drop technique was carried out in the petri dish lid, by dropping a small volume of cell suspension (15-30 μL) with a specific cell density onto the lid.
 Then, the lid was subsequently inverted and aliquots of cell suspension turned into hanging drops without dripping due to surface tension.
 Consequently, cells were forced to accumulate at the bottom tip of the drop, at the liquid-air interface, and further aggregate and proliferate until spheroids were formed (Figure 2B).
-Lately, bioassay dishes have been used in place of petri dishes for more well-controlled experiments to facilitate the maintenance of moisture levels of culture system, so that cell culture can be done in the same manner of standard cell culture procedures.
+Recently, bioassay dishes have been used in place of petri dishes for more well-controlled experiments to facilitate the maintenance of moisture levels of the culture system, so that cell culture can be done in the same manner of standard cell culture procedures.